multiversx/mx-sdk-py-cli/CLI.md

 Install dependencies or multiversx-sdk modules.

 positional arguments:
-  {all,rust,golang,vmtools,testwallets}  the dependency to install
+  {all,rust,golang,testwallets}  the dependency to install

 options:
   -h, --help                     show this help message and exit --overwrite                    whether to overwrite an existing installation

 ```
 ### Dependencies.Check